Blinchick/anna-spiridonenkova-project-one/README.md

+PSD conversion.
 Fully responsive website created in HTML and CSS using floats.